tsgates/arch-wiki-markdown/wiki/LVM.md

 them later if needed.
 For simplicity, leave some free space in the volume group so there is room for expansion.

-> Create filesystems and mount logical volumes
+> Create file systems and mount logical volumes

 Your logical volumes should now be located in /dev/mapper/ and /dev/YourVolumeGroupName.
 If you cannot find them, use the next commands